DexterHuang/Arclight-City/update-log.md

 **If you find an exploit please do not spread it to others and directly email the details to the developer at [ching.huang.dexter@gmail.com](mailto:ching.huang.dexter@gmail.com)**

+### 0.0.66

+-  Updated rendering engine, stronghold should render faster/consume less battery.
+-  New behaviour: Battery Saver mode will also reduce the resolution of stronghold rendering, this is so that lower end devices will not have issue with it

 ### 0.0.65

--  You will now receive notification to gang chat when other gang has taken control of a territory that you previous had control of, you can turn off this notification in setting
+-  You will now receive notification to gang chat when another gang has taken control of a territory that you previously had control of, you can turn off this notification in the setting
 -  You can upload a separate banner for image for horizontal display of your gang, it will be shown at the main screen and territory screen
--  Fixed issue with message sometimes get delayed
+-  Fixed issue with messages sometimes getting delayed

 ### 0.0.64